Gustine, California: Environmental issues

 The nearby San Luis National Wildlife Refuge (formerly Kesterson Wildlife Refuge), experienced an accumulation of selenium due to its location at the terminus of the incomplete San Luis Drain.
 Wildlife in this region developed a number of deformities, drawing the attention of news media and leading to the closure of the refuge.

 Education

 Gustine is served by the Gustine Unified School District (GUSD) a unified TK–12 public school district, and by the Our Lady of Miracles Catholic School (K-8).
 There are five schools in the GUSD: Gustine Elementary School (GES), Romero Elementary School (RES), Gustine Middle School (GMS), Gustine High School (GHS), and Pioneer High School (PHS), a continuation school.

 Transportation

-Gustine is located at the intersection of State Route 33 and State Route 140, near the intersection of Interstate 5 and State Route 140.
+Gustine is located at the intersection of State Route 33 (SR 33) and SR 140, near the intersection of Interstate 5 and SR 140.

 Gustine is served by public Dial-A-Ride from Merced County's The Bus.
 The service connects Gustine with Los Banos and Dos Palos, and other communities on the west side of Merced County.